globaltree/slac-in-the-box/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-With computer science, the latest is not always the greatest.
-Many good projects fail, for whatever reason.
-I used to use corporate products, like Apple's OS X, and Macromedia's Dreamweaver, Fireworks, Flash, and Freehand.
-Once Apple swicthed to x86 and x86_64 processors, it dropped support for its powerpc line of products, and abandoned all the users that had given them money for powerpc devices.
-That's why I abandoned Apple.
-Similarly, once Adobe purchased Macromedia, they dropped support for those products in favor of their Go-Live.
-I felt like I had wasted my time reading the Macromedia manuals, and didn't know that Adobe woudl later bring dreamweaver back, so that's when I abandoned proprietary softare, and have been studying FOSS since.

 After experiencing high volatility with "the latest and greatest", I began look for free open-source software solutions that have withstood the test of time and that would run on the most generic of hardware.

 The solution that has served me well:  programming in Common Lisp, the second oldest extant programming language, installed on the oldest distribution of the gnu linux operating system:  Slackware Linux.